 Types of Dampers in HVAC

 Depending on the purpose of the air duct dampers, they vary in size and shape.
-Let’s take a look at some of the common types of dampers in HVAC systems.
+Let’s take a look at some of main types of dampers in HVAC systems.

 - Manual Damper: